0xCorolaire/Cards-machine-learning/README.md

 ## Train cards with YOLOv3 OR/AND Tensorflow and the generated datasets
 ### A. use Tensorflow on google colab
-### B. Use YOLO
-Check YOLO ipny and complete the setup indicated in the file

 ## B. Run the train and export  frozen model.pb with tf
 ## C. result with tf
 here are the result at step 170k